Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in nearby galaxies: Individual analysis of sample galaxies

 The residual velocity map of the galaxy exposes two strong coherent continuous structures.
 One exhibits positive velocity residuals, while the other exhibits negative velocity residuals, both with amplitudes of approximately 40--50\kms.
 The structure with negative velocities extends from the south edge of the frame, completing almost a full turn around the nuclear disk as it is winding inwards to connect the disk.
 This structure exhibits deprojected residual velocity amplitudes up to 110\kms.
 The counterpart to this structure is seen in positive velocities, exhibiting deprojected residual velocity amplitudes up to 70\kms.
 These two structures provide strong evidence of extended shocks in gas.
 Additionally, $\sim$0.5--1\arcsec~to the north and southeast of the centre, two regions with enhanced residual velocities are seen.
 These regions exhibit similar amplitudes to those found around the nuclear disk.
 One of these structures exhibits negative velocities, while the other exhibits positive velocities, suggesting a likely inflow to the core.

 The velocity difference map of the galaxy is noisy and does not exhibit any strong structures.
 The BPT map is dominated by LINER emission.

 NGC\,4643 exhibits weak emission across all line groups and has relatively less disturbed velocity and velocity dispersion fields compared to other sample galaxies we studied in this work.
-Nevertheless, we identify clear signs of extended shocks in the residual velocity map, exhibiting large deprojected residual velocity amplitudes .
+Nevertheless, as explained in paragraphs above and stated in Table \ref{tab:galaxies_shock_classes}, we identify coherent kinematic features extending over several kiloparsecs and exhibiting large deprojected residual velocity amplitudes of up to $\sim$70--110\kms.
+Their coherent morphology, large spatial extent, and high residual velocities support their association with extended shocks.